jeromecoupe/webstoemp/_posts/2014-11-02-manipulate-craft-elementcriteriamodel-with-twig.md

 ## Order entries by categories

 Another use case would be to display entries sorted by categories and reflect the order these have in our category group.
-An example: sponsors and levels of sponsorship.
+An example that came up in a recent project: sponsors and levels of sponsorship.

 We want to list the sponsor levels (categories) and preserve the order they have in the control panel.
 Then, we want to list all sponsors under each category.
 The client will be able to easily add a sponsor level and assign new sponsors to it.
-The client will also be able to reorder his sponsorship levels easily.
+The client will also be able to reorder his sponsorship levels easily if needed.

 {% highlight jinja %}
 {% raw %}